 Ready to protect African primates?
 Here's what you can do:

 - As an organisation - Involve your colleagues and do some good.
-Collect mobiles phones at your work and get a free courier pick up service when you collect at least 10 devices
+Collect mobiles phones and accessories at your work and get a free courier pick up service when you collect at least 10 devices

 Everything you need to know